ibm-cloud-docs/text-to-speech/websockets.md

 ## Receive a response
 {: #WSreceive}

 After it confirms the audio format, the service sends the synthesized audio as a binary stream of data in the indicated format.
-If the input text includes one or more SSML `<mark>` elements or if you specified the `timings` parameter with the request, the service sends timing information as one or more text messages.
+The service sends timing information as one or more text messages if

+-   The input text includes one or more SSML `<mark>` elements.
+-   You specify the `timings` parameter with the request.

 The service can also send text messages with warnings or errors.
 When it finishes synthesizing the input text, the service automatically closes the WebSocket connection.

 The client needs to append binary responses from the service to the audio results received over the connection.
 It can handle text messages by responding to them, displaying them, or capturing them for use by the application (for example, if they contain mark locations).
-The following simple example of an `onMessage` function appends text and binary messages that are received from the service to the appropriate variable depending on their type.
+The following simple example of an `onMessage` function appends text and binary messages that are received from the service to the appropriate variable based on their type.
 When the `onClose()` function executes, the entire audio stream has been received.

 ```javascript
 var messages;